tsalik/kostas-tsalikis.com/content/posts/uploading_an_android_library_on_jcenter.md

 What's more, most of the posts used other gradle plugins for the publishing part on top of gradle's `maven-plugin` and since the scope of the exercise was to check how it works with minimal dependencies, I decided to depend only on what's vanilla on gradle.

-The posts from [Anitaa Murthy](https://medium.com/@anitaa_1990/6-easy-steps-to-upload-your-android-library-to-bintray-jcenter-59e6030c8890), this from [Yegor Zatsepin](https://medium.com/@yegor_zatsepin/simple-way-to-publish-your-android-library-to-jcenter-d1e145bacf13) and this from [Wajahat Karim](https://android.jlelse.eu/publishing-your-android-kotlin-or-java-library-to-jcenter-from-android-studio-1b24977fe450) acted as guides for this one, with excellent replication steps on how to set up the repository on JCenter.
+The posts from [Anitaa Murthy](https://medium.com/@anitaa_1990/6-easy-steps-to-upload-your-android-library-to-bintray-jcenter-59e6030c8890), [Yegor Zatsepin](https://medium.com/@yegor_zatsepin/simple-way-to-publish-your-android-library-to-jcenter-d1e145bacf13) and [Wajahat Karim](https://android.jlelse.eu/publishing-your-android-kotlin-or-java-library-to-jcenter-from-android-studio-1b24977fe450) acted as guides for this one, with excellent replication steps on how to set up the repository on JCenter.

+*Special thanks to Michalis Kolozoff for proofreading*